Spectral Imbalance Causes Forgetting in Low-Rank Continual Adaptation: Related Works

 \section{Related Works}

 Low-rank adaptation (LoRA) introduces trainable low-rank matrices to achieve parameter-efficient fine-tuning~\citep{hu2022lora}.
 Subsequent works further enhance its expressivity and optimization strategies.
 DoRA~\citep{liu2024dora} decouples the magnitude and direction of updates.
 StelLA~\citep{li2025stella} employs Riemannian optimization to balance the update speeds of the $\mathbf{U}$ and $\mathbf{V}$ subspaces.
 However, such variants overlook the need of models to acquire new knowledge while preserving prior abilities.
-To mitigate forgetting, existing continual learning methods can be roughly categorized into three types \cite{guo2025continuallearninggenerativeai}.
+To mitigate forgetting, existing continual learning methods can be roughly categorized into three types: replay-based, regularization-based and architecture-based~\citep{guo2025continuallearninggenerativeai}.

 \paragraph{Replay-based approach.} Replay-based continual learning revisits past data to approximate joint training, and has been widely explored in multimodal settings.
-Early works replay raw image--question--answer tuples to preserve prior task performance, such as VQACL~\citep{zhang2023vqacl} and MSPT~\citep{ijcai2024p688}.
+Early works replay raw image--question--answer tuples to preserve the performance on proier tasks, such as VQACL~\citep{zhang2023vqacl} and MSPT~\citep{ijcai2024p688}.
 Recent works focus on selecting which samples to retain for replay, including clustering-based selection~\citep{lin2025vlmassistedcontinuallearningvisual,10890400}, OASIS~\citep{lee2025oasis} and Adapt-$\infty$~\citep{maharana2025adaptinfty}.
 Despite these advances, replay methods still require storing historical information, which poses storage and privacy concerns in real-world deployments.